 Survey Strategies and Best Practices

 While creating a survey, it is good to follow these strategies in order to make it more effective.
-Moreover, it is always recommended to follow the best practices which definitely helps to increase your response rate and provides you helpful data.
+Moreover, it is always recommended to follow the best practices which definitely helps to increase your response rate and provide you helpful data.

 Let us review these survey strategies and best practices.

 Keeping Surveys Short and Simple

-- Keep the survey questions to the minimum possible
+- Keep the survey questions to the minimum possible number

 - Add only required number of survey pages